 The QUEST (Loh and Shih, 1997) is a popular data-mining model which produces subsets of the data which are as homogeneous as possible with respect to the response variable (Rattray et al., 2009; Ture et al., 2009).
 The QUEST as a quick, unbiased, efficient and statistical tree-structured classification algorithm that yields a growing binary-split decision tree (Lee and Park, 2013).
 It is a sequential tree growing method which utilizes a linear discriminate analysis method in splitting of tree nodes and have many advantages over recursive tree construction methods such as classification and regression tree (CART) (Ierodiaconou et al., 2011).
 In addition, it is unbiased in choosing splitting rules and does not use an exhaustive variable search routine (Sut and Simsek, 2011).

-The QUEST algorithm was selected as the second model which is utilized to predict flood inundation.
+The QUEST algorithm was selected as the second model to predict flood inundation.
 Moreover, the QUEST algorithm and applies imputation instead of surrogate splitting to deal with missing values.
 According to Ture et al. (2005) QUEST has a negligible bias because it uses an unbiased variable-selection technique in modeling.
 Therefore, QUEST can easily handle categorical and continues factors (Chou, 2012; Lee and Park, 2013; Lee and Lee, 2015).

 2.3.2.
 Evaluating the predictive performance of models

-The receiver–operator characteristic (ROC) was used to evaluate of the performance of models ( Gorsevski, 2006; Jiménez‐Valverde et al., 2012).
+The receiver–operator characteristic (ROC) was used to evaluate of the performance of models (Gorsevski, 2006; Jiménez‐Valverde et al., 2012).
 The area under the curve (AUC-ROC) has been widely used for evaluating the model accuracy (Frattini et al., 2010).
 The AUC-ROC value is the probability that a test record is accurately differentiated from a random point in the predetermined context the area of study (Phillips and Dudík, 2008).
 Area under the curve values range from 0 to 1, and models will be classified when AUC-ROC varies between 0.5–0.6, 0.6–0.7, 0.7–0.8, 0.8–0.9 and 0.9–1 as weak, average, good, very well and excellent, respectively (Yesilnacar, 2005).
-The AUC-ROC was considered as one of the most popular evaluation criterion to assess the performance of the different models which produce both success and prediction rates (Tehrany et al., 2014).
-In addition, the kappa statistic uses the model classiﬁcation probabilities to calculate the likelihood of agreement by chance based on null hypothesis investigation (Monserud and Leemans, 1992).
-According to the Monserud and Leemans (1992), kappa statistic can be classified into five classes of performance: k < 0.4, 0.4 < k < 0.55, 0.55 < k < 0.85, 0.85 < k < 0.99, 0.99 < k < 1.00 poor, moderate, good, excellent and perfect, respectively.
+The AUC-ROC is considered as one of the most popular evaluation criterion to assess the performance of the different models which produce both success and prediction rates (Tehrany et al., 2014).
+In addition, the Kappa statistic uses the model classiﬁcation probabilities to calculate the likelihood of agreement by chance based on null hypothesis investigation (Monserud and Leemans, 1992).
+According to the Monserud and Leemans (1992), Kappa statistic can be classified into five classes of performance: k < 0.4, 0.4 < k < 0.55, 0.55 < k < 0.85, 0.85 < k < 0.99, 0.99 < k < 1.00 poor, moderate, good, excellent and perfect, respectively.
 All performance analyses were carried out in R software.

 2.3.3.
 Urban flood vulnerability map